Rain (Madonna song): Covers and use in media

 Madonna singing "Rain" on the Girlie Show (1993) with backing vocalists Donna De Lory (left) and Niki Haris (right).
 The pair recorded their own version of the song in 2016.

 In 2000, British gothic rock band Rosetta Stone covered "Rain" for the tribute album Virgin Voices 2000: A Tribute to Madonna, which AllMusic's Heather Phares regarded as one of its finest moments.
 A year later, a rendition by Who's That Girl! was featured on Exposed, released through Almighty Records.
 The Vitamin String Quartet recorded the track for The String Quartet Tribute to Madonna (2002), while Los Angeles–based band Motor Industries contributed their version to The Dancefloor Tribute to Madonna (2003).
 In 2008, the Da Capo Players and Vitamin String Quartet included a cover of "Rain" on Strung Out on Madonna: The String Quartet Tribute.
-That same year, Melissa Totten released a remix titled the "Klubkidz House Party Mix" on her album Forever Madonna.
+That same year, Melissa Totten released a remix titled "Klubkidz House Party Mix" on her album Forever Madonna.

 In May 2016, Donna De Lory and Niki Haris issued an acoustic recording of "Rain" as a digital single, accompanied by a remix from Willie Ray Lewis; an extended play (EP) with four additional remixes followed in October.
 Explaining their choice to revisit the song, Haris told HuffPost: "[The lyrics] are indicative of the many years [Donna and I] have been together, alternating between sunshine and stormy [...]
 We feel blessed every time we sing [it]".
 "Rain" was later featured in the 2019 film Uncut Gems, playing during a scene in which Adam Sandler's character returns to his apartment to find it empty and dark.
 MEL magazine's Joseph Longo highlighted its use as a rare "moment of calm" that contrasted with the film's otherwise relentless tension.